-Become a J-1 Intern or Trainee in the USA
+Become an International Intern or Trainee in the USA

 You will receive hands-on experience in U.S. business practices in your chosen career field.

 The J-1 Visa is a non-immigrant cultural exchange visa issued by the U.S. Department of State.
 The visa provides countless opportunities for international candidates looking to travel and gain experience in the United States.
 For over a decade, International Culture and Career Exchange (ICCE) has been dedicated to fostering better understanding and acceptance between Americans and people around the world through various cultural exchange programs.

 ICCE provides university students, recent graduates and young professionals the opportunity to immerse themselves in the American business environment for a period of 1 to 18 months.
-As an official U.S. Department of State designated J-1 Program Sponsor, ICCE is authorized to issue you the DS-2019 Form and DS-7002 Form that are necessary for you to apply for the J-1 Visa in the Intern category.
-We also provide a service to facilitate your Trainee Program by partnering with other Program Sponsors.
+As an official U.S. Department of State designated J-1 Visa Sponsor, ICCE is authorized to issue you the DS-2019 Form and DS-7002 Form that are necessary for you to apply for the J-1 Visa in the Intern category.
+We also provide a service to facilitate your Trainee Program by partnering with other Sponsors.

-These programs are designed to promote cultural exchange and to provide the exchange visitors with the unique opportunity for professional development in their academic or occupational fields while exposing them to American techniques, methodologies, and expertise.
+These international Intern/Trainee programs are designed to promote cultural exchange and to provide the exchange visitors with the unique opportunity for professional development in their academic or occupational fields while exposing them to American techniques, methodologies, and expertise.
 Through an open exchange of ideas between the participants and their American associates, participants gain an understanding of American culture and society while Americans’ knowledge of foreign cultures and business practices are also enhanced.
 Upon program completion, participants will return to their home countries to share their experience with their fellow countrymen and pursue career opportunities that may not have otherwise been available to them.

 The Occupational Categories that ICCE can facilitate: